Charlie Conacher

-Charles William "The Big Bomber" Conacher, Sr. (December 20, 1909 – December 30, 1967) was a Canadian professional ice hockey forward who played for the Toronto Maple Leafs, Detroit Red Wings and New York Americans in the National Hockey League.
-An early power forward, Conacher was nicknamed "The Big Bomber," for his size, powerful shot and goal scoring.
-He led the NHL five times in goals, and twice led in overall scoring.
+Charles William "the Big Bomber" Conacher Sr. (December 20, 1909 – December 30, 1967) was a Canadian professional ice hockey forward who played for the Toronto Maple Leafs, Detroit Red Wings and New York Americans in the National Hockey League.
+An early power forward, Conacher was nicknamed "the Big Bomber", for his size, powerful shot and goal scoring.
+He led the NHL five times in goals, twice led in overall scoring and won the Stanley Cup once.
 Over five seasons from 1931-32 to 1935-36 Conacher was named to three NHL First All-Star Teams and two NHL Second All-Star Teams.
 He is an Honoured Member of the Hockey Hall of Fame.
 In 2013, Charlie Conacher was inducted into the Ontario Sports Hall of Fame.
-In 2017 Conacher was named one of the '100 Greatest NHL Players' in history.
+In 2017 Conacher was named one of the "100 Greatest NHL Players" in history.

 Junior career

 Conacher played three years of junior hockey, most notably with the Toronto Marlboros.
 Playing with future Maple Leafs teammate Harvey "Busher" Jackson, he achieved staggering scoring numbers, leading the Marlboros to the Memorial Cup playoffs in 1928 and 1929.
 In 28 playoff games with the Marlies in those two seasons, Conacher scored 50 goals, including 28 goals in the 1929 playoffs to lead his team to a Memorial Cup championship, its first of six eventual titles.